-The press freedom group called for the overturning of the convictions of Wa Lone and Kyaw Soe Oo and for their immediate release, the overturning of Ngar Min Swe’s conviction, the repeal of the Official Secrets Act and the sedition law, and the amending of Article 66(d) of the Telecommunications Act, used to file defamation charges against journalists.
+The press freedom group called for the overturning of the convictions of Wa Lone and Kyaw Soe Oo and for their immediate release, the overturning of Ngar Min Swe’s conviction, the repeal of the Official Secrets Act and the sedition law, and the amending of Section 66(d) of the Telecommunications Act, used to file defamation charges against journalists.

 ‘A lot of restrictions’

 Commenting on RSF’s warning, Myanmar journalist and political activist Thiha Thway said that the sentencing of the Reuters reporters was a message from authorities that journalists cannot do investigative reporting.

 “It's like we've been told that we will be at risk if we do,” he told RFA.
 “We have to do more self-censorship, and we now have more concerns and challenges.
 There will be even more [self-censorship] if we have more conflicts and problems due to religion and race.”

 Monywa Aung Shin, a member of the Central Executive Committee of the ruling National League for Democracy (NLD), said it is lamentable that Myanmar's ranking will likely drop in RSF’s next press freedom index.